cypress-io/cypress-documentation/content/guides/component-testing/mounting-vue.md

 Here, we have a single test that ensures that our component mounts.

+If you already have a component that you want to create a spec for, we can scaffold the spec for you via the Cypress App.

+Click on "+ New Spec", select "Create from component", and choose your component from the list.

+<DocsImage
+  src="/img/guides/component-testing/create-from-vue-component-card.png"
+  caption="Create from component card"> </DocsImage>

+<DocsImage
+  src="/img/guides/component-testing/create-from-vue-component-list.png"
+  caption="Create from component list"> </DocsImage>

 > If you're coming from Vue Test Utils, please note that the return value of
 > `mount` is not used.
 Cypress Component tests can and should be agnostic to the
 > framework internals and accessing the